Fred Rowntree: Life and career

-Fred Rowntree drew his sons into his business, and was invited to tender and submit plans for the building of West China Union University in Chengtu in Sichuan Province in China.
+Fred Rowntree drew his sons into his business, and was invited to tender and submit plans for the building of West China Union University in Chengtu, capital of Sichuan Province, western China.
 The bid of Fred Rowntree & Sons of London was successful and the firm was appointed architect to the University.

-West China Union University had started in 1910 as a collaboration between the American Baptist Foreign Mission Society of the American Baptist Churches USA, the Friends' Foreign Mission Association of Great Britain and Ireland of the Britain Yearly Meeting, the General Board of Missions of the Methodist Church of Canada, (later the United Church of Canada) and the Board of Foreign Missions of the Methodist Episcopal Church, USA.
+West China Union University had started in 1910 as a collaboration between the American Baptist Foreign Mission Society of the American Baptist Churches USA, the Board of Foreign Missions of the American Methodist Episcopal Church, the Friends' Foreign Mission Association of Great Britain and Ireland of the Britain Yearly Meeting, and the General Board of Missions of the Methodist Church of Canada (later the United Church of Canada).
 After a 2-year hiatus due to political unrest, the University started lectures in 1913 and initiated a program of constructing more than twenty buildings.
 These plans were particularly ambitious in view of the lengthy travel time from London to Chengtu.

 The Rowntrees had connections in Glasgow through the Henderson family.
 Helen Henderson had, as her second husband, married the painter Edward Arthur Walton and through them Rowntree became acquainted with George Henry Walton, with whom he had a successful working relationship in the 1890s.

 In what turned out to be his last major assignment, Fred Rowntree designed the street layout for Jordans, Buckinghamshire, and many of the properties within it, from his home and office at 11 Hammersmith Terrace in Chiswick, between 1916 and his death in 1927.
 His brother Douglas Rowntree lived at the property called Further Pegs in Puers Lane, Jordans, Buckinghamshire.

 The building which ultimately became the home of University College Scarborough in the South Cliff area of Scarborough, was designed by Rowntree.
 Initially it was the Orleton preparatory school for Boys between 1910 and 1947.
 For most of its history the site was the North Riding Teacher Training College.